Texas nurse convicted of using air injections to kill 4 patients - NewsBreak

 Texas nurse convicted of using air injections to kill 4 patients

-TYLER, Texas ( AP ) — A Texas nurse was convicted Tuesday of capital murder in the deaths of four patients who died after prosecutors say he injected them with air following heart surgeries.

 The Smith County jury deliberated for about an hour before finding William George Davis, of Hallsville, guilty of capital murder involving multiple victims.
-Prosecutors planned to seek the death penalty during the sentencing phase, which was scheduled to start Wednesday.Former nurse pleads guilty over torture videos, faces life sentence
+Prosecutors planned to seek the death penalty during the sentencing phase, which was scheduled to start Wednesday.More victims identified in San Angelo Snapchat predator investigation

 Davis, 37, was accused of injecting air into the four patients’ arteries after they underwent heart surgery at the Christus Trinity Mother Frances Hospital in Tyler in 2017 and 2018.
 During recovery from their surgeries, the four — John Lafferty, Ronald Clark, Christopher Greenway and Joseph Kalina — suffered unexplained neurological problems and died.